xermicus/blindspot/README.md

 blindspot init --no-install
 ```

+## MacOS Users
+On a test device the `init` command failed to find the binary dir on MacOS.
+I set it manually `export BSPM_BIN_DIR=/Users/myuser/Applications/blindspot` and then added this to `$PATH`.
+Since I'm not used to MacOS I can't tell whether this is just a misconfigured device or generally the case with MacOS.

 # Usage
 The usage should not be too far off from what you'd expect from a package manager.
 View the [asciinema](https://asciinema.org/a/337585) to get the basic idea.